 A. The Promotion Document is the information that the candidate seeking promotion submits to the department chair summarizing his or her case for promotion.
 It consists of the following items:

 2. Evidence of outstanding teaching and service during the candidate’s career at Wright State University

 a.
-Annual performance evaluations for at least the five most recent years as a Lecturer
+Annual performance evaluations for at least the six most recent years